automartin5000/automartin5000.github.io/_posts/microservices/2024-01-13-microservices-kitchen.md

 ## No CAP, All Tooling

-Your first instinct might be to say “distributed computing is hard” and point to all the academic articles about how hard distributed computing is.
+Your first instinct might be to say "distributed computing is hard" and point to all the academic articles about how hard distributed computing is.
 However, from personal experience and observing the industry, many of the struggles with microservices come well before we even get to [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem).

 ### Builder Tooling